smhsu/placebo-rewrite/README.md

 Once you have everything set up, you only need to repeat the last step for future deployments.

 ## TODOs
-Pull static tweets every N hours
+* Pull static tweets every N hours
-Follow more sports
+* Follow more sports
-Photography/nature
+* Photography/nature
-reword slider instructions
+* reword slider instructions
-show videos in feed
+* show videos in feed
-sort chronologically, but scatter the random tweets randomly
+* sort chronologically, but scatter the random tweets randomly
+* refactor Status/AugmentedTweet to use class instead of interfaces